How Vampires Work

 Later Vampires

-The Dracula legend, and the modern vampire legend that came out of it, was directly inspired by the folklore of eastern Europe.
+Eastern European folklore directly inspired the Dracula legend and the modern vampire belief system that came out of it.
 History records dozens of mythical vampire figures in this region, going back hundreds of years.
 These vampires all have their particular habits and characteristics, but most fall into one of two general categories:

 • Demons (or agents of the devil) that reanimated corpses so they could walk among the living